 The Parliament was formed after 1947 and holds immense power in our system.
 The Indian Parliament is the true example of faith that the people of India have in a democracy.
 Therefore, the government is collectively responsible to Parliament for its actions.
 This implies that Parliament (i.e. Lok Sabha and Rajya Sabha) can hold the government accountable for its decisions, and scrutinize its functioning.
 The country is divided into numerous constituencies and once elections to the Parliament have taken place, the Parliament needs to perform the following functions:

-To Select National Government
+To Select the National Government

 Parliament is formed after the selected candidates who become MP’s or Member of Parliament for a political party to form the government.
 Since there are 543 elected members in Lok Sabha, to have a majority a party should have at least half the number i.e. 272 members or more.

 - Selection of the Executive: An executive is a group of persons who work together to implement the laws made by the Parliament.
-He/She is selected by the leader of the Lok Sabha i.e. Prime Minister of the country who is elected by the MP’s of the Parliament.
+He/She is selected by the leader of the Lok Sabha i.e. Prime Minister of the country who is elected by the MPs of the Parliament.
 These ministers then take charge of different areas of government functioning like health, education, finance, etc.

 - Coalition Government: When no single party gets the majority, a coalition is formed for the different political parties of the same concern to form the government.
-This is known as Coalition Government.
+This is known as the Coalition Government.

 To Control, Guide, and Inform the Government

-- Question Hour Mechanism: It is a way through which MPs can elicit information on the working of the government.
+- Question Hour Mechanism: It is a way through which MPs can elicit information on the workings of the government.
 It works in such a manner that it gets easier to know the people’s opinions through their representatives in the parliament.
 Asking questions of the government is a crucial task for every MP.

 - Parliament’s approval: The government gets valuable feedback and is kept on its toes by the questions asked by the MPs.
 In addition, in all matters dealing with finances, the Parliament’s approval is crucial for the government.
 This is one of the several ways in which the Parliament controls, guides and informs the government.
 The MPs as representatives of the people have a central role in controlling, guiding, and informing Parliament and this is a key aspect of the functioning of Indian democracy.